Alex4913/TerraMotus/README.md

 ![Triangle Strips](https://github.com/Alex4913/TerraMotus/blob/master/media/images/tri-strip.png?raw=true)

-However, this leaves gaps in the drawing, however it significantly reduces the number of triangles drawn.
+However, this leaves gaps in the drawing, but it significantly reduces the number of triangles drawn.

 *Grouping Near-Parallel Planes*